-At least every three years your child must be re-evaluated for eligibility of services.
+At least every three years your child must be re-evaluated for special education.
 This evaluation is often called a triennial.
-The purpose is to find out if your child continues to be a child with a disability, as defined by IDEA, and to determine your child's educational needs.
+The purpose of this review is to determine if your child continues to be a child with a disability, as defined by IDEA, and to determine your child's educational needs.
 Your child can be re-evaluated sooner if the team finds it necessary (U.S. Department of Education, 2000).